PacktPublishing/Node-Cookbook-3rd-Ed/05-Wielding-Web-Protocols/content.md

 contains file data.

 In the `part` function we check to see that the `name` has a non-falsey value.
-This is because the browser will include all file fields even if their not populated, in the multipart data.
-If the a file section has no name, then we can simply skip it.
+This is because the browser will include all file fields even if they're not populated in the multipart data.
+If a file section has no name, then we can simply skip it.
 The `file` argument passed to `part` is a stream, in the event of an empty file section, we call the  `resume` method (a stream method) to make the stream run to completion, allowing us to process the next file section